-The Credit Union entered into the following transactions with key management personnel, which are defined by IAS 24, as those persons having authority and responsibility for planning, directing and controlling the activities of the Credit Union, including directors and management.
+The Credit Union has accrued staff bonuses of \$1,800 (2015 - \$2,005) for services rendered during the year ended December 31, 2016.
+The allocation of these bonuses among staff is yet to be determined.
+The Credit Union entered into the following transactions with key management personnel, which are defined by Deposit Insurance Corporation of Ontario as those persons having authority and responsibility for planning, directing and controlling the activities of the Credit Union, including directors and management.

-2015 2014 Loans to key management personnel: Aggregate value of loans advanced Interest received on loans advanced Total value of lines of credit advanced Interest received on lines of credit advanced Unused value of lines of credit \$ 4,072 37 927 31 457 \$ 913 16 839 32 346 Deposits from key management personnel: Aggregate value of term and savings deposits Total interest paid on term and savings deposits \$ 4,774 15 \$ 6,031 27
+2016 2015 Loans to key management personnel: Aggregate value of loans advanced Interest received on loans advanced Total value of lines of credit advanced Interest received on lines of credit advanced Unused value of lines of credit \$ 2,423 27 834 19 563 \$ 4,072 37 927 31 457 Deposits from key management personnel: Aggregate value of term and savings deposits Total interest paid on term and savings deposits \$ 3,898 28 \$ 4,774 15